jhap1982/giveituruguay/2012/2012-05-02 - Centre Bell, Montreal, Canada/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Scar Tissue
+3. Scar Tissue
-Dani California
+4. Dani California
-Charlie
+5. Charlie
-I Love Livin' in the City part of FLEA
+6. I Love Livin' in the City part of FLEA
-Look Around
+7. Look Around
-Throw Away Your Television
+8. Throw Away Your Television
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Can't Stop
+10. Can't Stop
-Emit Remmus
+11. Emit Remmus
-Under the Bridge
+12. Under the Bridge
-Goodbye Hooray
+13. Goodbye Hooray
-Californication
+14. Californication
-Higher Ground
+15. Higher Ground
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Suck My Kiss
+18. Suck My Kiss
-I Could Have Lied
+19. I Could Have Lied
-Give It Away
+20. Give It Away

 ## Notes